ufal/npfl129/exam/questions.md

   how a prediction is made for a given example.
 [5]

 - Show that the perceptron algorithm is an instance of stochastic gradient descent.
-Why are the learning rates not needed (i.e., why does not the result of the training depend on the learning rate)?
+Why are the learning rates not needed (i.e., why are the predictions of a trained model the same for all positive learning rates)?
 [5]

 - Define entropy, cross-entropy, Kullback-Leibler divergence, and prove the Gibbs inequality (i.e., that KL divergence is non-negative).
 [5]